 What are the symptoms of T4 syndrome?

-The symptoms of T4 syndrome can vary but can present as:
+The symptoms of T4 syndrome can vary and presents as:

-- Paraesthesias in all five digits, or whole hand, or forearm-hand
+- An abnormal sensation tingling, pricking, chilling, burning, or numbness with no apparent physical cause in all five digits, or whole hand, or forearm-hand

 - Hands feel hot or cold